Imgur/imgurpython/README.md

 # If you already have an access/refresh pair in hand
 client_id = 'YOUR CLIENT ID'
-client_SECRET = 'YOUR CLIENT SECRET'
+client_secret = 'YOUR CLIENT SECRET'
 access_token = 'USER ACCESS TOKEN'
 refresh_token = 'USER REFRESH TOKEN'